ANL-CEEESA/MIPLearn/src/docs/benchmark.md

     "Strategy C": LearningSolver(...),
 }
 benchmark = BenchmarkRunner(test_solvers)
-benchmark.load_state("data.bin")
-benchmark.fit()
+benchmark.fit(train_instances)
 benchmark.parallel_solve(test_instances, n_jobs=2)
 print(benchmark.raw_results())
 ```

-The method `load_state` loads the saved training data into each one of the provided solvers, while `fit` trains their respective ML models.
+The method `fit` trains the ML models for each individual solver.
 The method `parallel_solve` solves the test instances in parallel, and collects solver statistics such as running time and optimal value.
 Finally, `raw_results` produces a table of results (Pandas DataFrame) with the following columns:

 * **Solver,** the name of the solver.
 * **Instance,** the sequence number identifying the instance.